AndrewTFesta/andrewtfesta.github.io/aboutme.md

 Broadly speaking, my interest is in understanding and interacting with the world in which we live.
 Specifically, my interests focus on the following topics:

-- Artificial Intelligence/Machine Learning
-- Reinforcement Learning
-- Multi-agent systems
-- Human-Computer Interaction/Animal-Computer Interaction
+- Cooperative asymmetric multiagent learning
+- Temporal abstractions for extended time-horizons
+- Distributed learning architectures

 Check out my [Research page](research.md) for a more in-depth set of ramblings on each subdomain.

-# My Lease on Life
+[//]: # (# My Lease on Life)

 # Hobbies